nimbus8/repss/README.md

   ...now imagine if we replaced **was** with **/[(** was **|** were **)]**.
 Here's a math question (bet you didn't expect that!), how many more variations do we add to the last set created in example 2) ?
   What musical and phonetic effects (if any) do we observe in each case as we replace **was** with **were** and read the passage aloud?

+  [Edit]
+  So I've caught flak for my urging children to substitute **were** for **was** inappropriately.
+Fine, this is fair.
+  If it were up to me I'd use **were** everywhere in place of **was**(not here of course).
+The following is more appropriate (still, the focus is on **were**, b/c I have thing for **were**):

+  Were he to have scheduled the appointment properly, at 2 he would be due at the dentist.
+In which case I'd imagine he were on his way there right now.
+If not, had he failed miserably as his known to do from time to time(the clown he is), I wouldn't have the faintest idea where he may be.

+  If he had scheduled the appointment properly, at 2 ... .... .... ...

+  /[(Were he to have | If he had)] scheduled ... ... ... ...

   More to come!